Free the Cloud

 (say “Hello, Internet!”)

-The Internet is a collection of servers around the world.
+The Internet is a collection of special computers called "servers" around the world.

 These servers host the data that we interact with everyday.